Kern County Lyft Accident Lawyers

 - Multi-vehicle pile-ups

 You may hold the Lyft driver liable for your damages if you get injured in an accident involving Lyft.
 You may also initiate a claim against the rideshare company if the liable party’s auto insurance coverage is inadequate.
-The process can get complicated, but our Kern County lawyers are here to help by ensuring you receive the maximum compensation for your losses.
+The process can get complicated, but our Kern County lawyers can help you pursue appropriate compensation for your losses.

 A Third-Party Motorist Strikes A Lyft Vehicle